akka/akka-grpc/docs/src/main/paradox/client.md

 ### Configuration

 A gRPC client is configured with a `GrpcClientSettings` instance.
 There are a number of ways of creating one and the API docs are the best reference.
+An `ActorSystem` is always required as it is used for default configuration and service discovery.

 The simplest way to create a client is to provide a static host and port.